Alumna and Presidential Medal of Freedom Honoree Antonia Pantoja Celebrated with Mural in East Harlem

-It was this combination of vitality and challenges that made CSSW alumna (MSW ’54) Antonia Pantoj, an educator and activist on behalf of America’s Puerto Rican community, feel so at home here.
+It was this combination of vitality and challenges that made CSSW alumna (MSW ’54) Antonia Pantoja, an educator and activist on behalf of America’s Puerto Rican community, feel so at home here.

 A mural honoring Pantoja was erected last November on the outer wall of a housing complex for seniors in East Harlem.